Ken Griffey Jr.: Baseball Hall of Fame election

 On January 6, 2016, Griffey was elected to the Baseball Hall of Fame, receiving 99.32 percent of the vote, breaking the record previously held by Tom Seaver's 98.84 percent in 1992.
-A flag bearing Griffey's number 24 was flown from the Space Needle following the announcement.
-Griffey is one of three Baseball Hall of Fame inductees who have been chosen first overall in an MLB draft.
-The other two are Chipper Jones, who was inducted in 2018, and Harold Baines, who was inducted by the Veterans Committee in 2019.
+(Mariano Rivera later became the first unanimous inductee in 2019.)
+A flag bearing Griffey's number 24 was flown from Seattle's Space Needle following the announcement.
+Griffey is one of four Baseball Hall of Fame inductees who have been chosen first overall in an MLB draft.
+The other three are Chipper Jones, who was inducted in 2018, Harold Baines, who was inducted by the Veterans Committee in 2019, and Joe Mauer, who was inducted in 2024.

-To coincide with his Hall of Fame election, the Mariners announced on January 8, 2016, that they would retire his jersey number 24.
-The retirement took effect with the start of the 2016 MLB season, with the formal ceremony taking place prior to the Mariners' August 6, 2016 game.
+Coinciding with his Hall of Fame election, the Mariners announced on January 8, 2016, that they would retire his jersey number 24.
+The retirement took effect with the start of the 2016 MLB season, with the formal ceremony taking place prior to the Mariners' August 6 game.
 The jersey retirement includes the number 24 also being taken out of circulation of all of the Mariners minor league affiliates.

 The Mariners also honored Griffey in a unique fashion in the 2016 MLB draft, selecting his son Trey in the 24th round (matching his jersey number), even though Trey, at the time a wide receiver at the University of Arizona, had not played baseball since his preteen years.

 On July 29, 2021, Griffey was elected to the Baseball Hall of Fame's Board of Directors.

 As of 2021, Griffey is also working as a senior adviser to MLB Commissioner Rob Manfred.